sagemath/trac_to_gh/Issue 5966.md

 # Issue 5966: sage/sets/primes.py: change doctest so that we check for Primes being != to x^2+x

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5966

 Original creator: mabshoff